aleph2c/miros-rabbitmq/docs/_sources/recipes.rst.txt

   from dotenv import load_dotenv from pathlib import Path

+  # write .env items to the environment
   env_path = Path('.') / '.env'
   load_dotenv(dotenv_path=str(env_path))

+  # get encryption keys from the environment
   MESH_ENCRYPTION_KEY = os.getenv("MESH_ENCRYPTION_KEY")
   SNOOP_TRACE_ENCRYPTION_KEY = os.getenv("SNOOP_TRACE_ENCRYPTION_KEY")
   SNOOP_SPY_ENCRYPTION_KEY = os.getenv("SNOOP_SPY_ENCRYPTION_KEY")

 This program will be able to read your :ref:`encryption keys
 <recipes-making-an-encryption-key>` from either your shell
 environment or from a ``.env`` file.

-To begin with, I will make an empty ``.env`` file, add the keys to the shell environment and demonstrate that our program will run.
-Then I will remove the keys from the environment and show the program will crash for lack of keys.
-Then I will put the keys into the ``.env`` file and the program will run again.
-You have options.

-Let's create an empty ``.env`` file in the same directory as your ``setup.py`` file:
+For the ``setup.py`` program to work there needs to be a ``.env`` file, so let's make an empty one:

 .. code-block:: python

+  # in shell
   $ touch .env

+Now we have options.
+We can put our keys into our environment using shell commands, or we can put them into the ``.env`` file.

+Let's explore these options:

+  * I will add the encryption keys to the shell's environment
+  * Get the program working
+  * Remove the encryption keys from the shell's environment
+  * Show that the program crashes
+  * Add the encryption keys to the ``.env`` file
+  * Show that the program works
+  * Talk about how to transfer the ``.env`` file securely.

 To create an environment variable we use the ``export`` command from your shell.

 .. code-block:: python

+  # in shell
   $ export MESH_ENCRYPTION_KEY=u3Uc-qAi9iiCv3fkBfRUAKrM1gH8w51-nVU8M8A73Jg=
   $ export SNOOP_TRACE_ENCRYPTION_KEY=u3Uc-qAi9iiCv3fkBfRUAKrM1gH8w51-nVU8M8A73Jg=
   $ export SNOOP_SPY_ENCRYPTION_KEY=u3Uc-qAi9iiCv3fkBfRUAKrM1gH8w51-nVU8M8A73Jg=